 - Other features.

 Forget everything for now.
 Here is the YouTube video comparing SwiftKey and Gboard.
-Although the video explains so much, some of the information released after the video is missing, so Follow the article for the updated SwiftKey vs Gboard battle.
+Although the video explains so much, some of the information released after the video is missing.
+Follow the article for the updated SwiftKey vs Gboard battle.

 The definition of word prediction is predicting a word which suits the written words and sentence.
-It also applies to the history of the user.
-From past style to learned words, a keyboard must figure out what would be the next word.
+It also applies to the historical data of the user.
+From past data to the language, a keyboard must figure out what would be the next word.
 Every keyboard app uses the word prediction algorithm to predict the next word.
 Word prediction is essential, and a wrong words prediction can slow down your speed.

 SwiftKey memorises what you type quickly, and whenever you type that word again, it will most likely show you the next word.
 Meanwhile, Gboard checks how often you are typing those exact words.
 If very often then it memorises, otherwise it doesn’t.
 For my address, I had to type at least once every day for many days before Gboard started suggesting the next word as I typed.
 Another difference in prediction is SwiftKey supports numbers prediction as well.
 For information such as postcode, phone number, etc. SwiftKey suggests the best possible number.

 There is a difference in how both keyboards search the web.
-Gboard shows a small keyboard-size window, while SwiftKey opens a window which occupies over 75% of the screen and shows you the results.
+Gboard replaces the keyboard with the web results, while SwiftKey opens up a window which occupies about 75% of the screen and shows you the results.
 Gboard shows the results in a different style than the browsers show.
-SwiftKey shows the same page which looks exactly like a webpage.
+SwiftKey shows the same page, which looks exactly like a webpage.
 The point of this article is not two search engine’s comparison so that we will move to the next part SwiftKey vs Google Keyboard.

 SwiftKey comes with a store where the user can download themes.
 The store comes with over 300 themes.
 Creating a custom theme is also easy.
 You have options to add a background image, enable or disable borders, and add or remove the number line.
 All the available themes on the store are free to install.